Assessment and Evaluation: Systems Thinking in Health Professions Education

 Leading Innovations in Health Care & Education

-Strengthen leadership and strategic decision-making skills by applying design thinking and change theories like disruptive innovation in this immersive, in-person program for educational leaders in health care.
+Strengthen leadership and strategic decision-making skills by harnessing design thinking and change theories like disruptive innovation to become a dynamic leader and change agent within complex educational and clinical systems.

 • Harvard Macy Institute